• Skip to primary navigation

 Jump to Recipe

-• Fresh spinach about 2 small bags.
-You can also use frozen spinach.
+• Fresh spinach: You can also use frozen spinach.

-• Parmesan cheese.
-You can also use, gruyere, or cheddar cheese.
+• Parmesan cheese: You can also use, gruyere, cheddar cheese, or any salty firm cheese.
 I prefer Parmesan!

 • Kosher salt